5 Days Egypt Luxury Package

 Your Egyptologist meets you at your hotel.
 No wasted time in lobbies or waiting for other guests.
 The Grand Egyptian Museum is the morning — and it deserves the morning.
 Four hours minimum to move through the Tutankhamun collection properly, with a guide who can explain what you're looking at.

-The afternoon shifts to Old Cairo — the Hanging Church, Ben Ezra Synagogue, the Roman fort foundations.
-Two thousand years of history compressed into one neighbourhood.
+The afternoon shifts to Old Cairo — the Hanging Church, Ben Ezra Synagogue, and the Roman fort foundations.
+Two thousand years of history compressed into one neighborhood.

 Day 2 — Giza: The Plateau